 But what about the fees you pay in a Bank On Yourself plan?
 Aren’t they pretty hefty, too?

-It’s interesting how the people who complain the loudest about the fees in Bank On Yourself plans (supercharged dividend-paying whole life policies) are stockbrokers and financial advisors.
+It’s interesting how the people who complain the loudest about the fees in Bank On Yourself plans (supercharged dividend-paying whole life policies) are stockbrokers and financial representatives.

 But the reality is that those whining money managers are actually making up to ten times as much off your business as a Bank On Yourself Professional will!